 The History of Chianina Cattle

 Chianina cattle are indigenous to the Chiana Valley, or Valdichiana, located in spectacular Tuscany.
 This area comprises known spots like Montepulciano, Arezzo, Sinalunga, and Chiusi.
+If you're weighing Tuscany against its quieter neighbor for your itinerary, see our comparison of Tuscany or Umbria.

 Historically, this region was home to the Etruscan civilization who probably began raising this cow variety in the Bronze Age, rendering the Chianina bovine the oldest continuous breed of cattle in the world.
-Their most obvious characteristic is their velvet white coat, giving them the official label of Vitellone Bianco dell'Appennino Centrale, or White Veal of the Central Apennines.
+The breed has been raised across Tuscany, Umbria, and Lazio for well over two thousand years, and it appears in the writings of Roman authors including Virgil and Pliny the Elder, who both took note of its size and distinctive coloring.

 Where to Find the Best Bistecca alla Fiorentina